baasbox/docs/source/index.md

 13. DB Management: you can create a backup of your DB and import & export
 14. Roles: you can view and create roles for users
 15. Files: here you will find the files you have uploaded and you will be able to manage them and work on them
-16. Api Access: The API Access section allows you to manage which REST endpoints are accessible to non administrator users
+16. API Access: The API Access section allows you to manage which REST endpoints are accessible to non administrator users
 17. Push Settings.
-The section where it is possible to enable/disable apps for sending push notifications.
+The section where it is possible to enable/disable apps to send push notifications.
 18. Plugin installed.
 The section where it is possibile to write your own plugins.